 In order for the data to be ready for consumption, it needs to be prepared.
 We leverage Cloud Dataprep, Trifacta’s product co-developed and supported with Google Cloud.
 This guarantees that any transformations to prepare the data are not only easily readable, but also that collaboration and iteration are possible without any need for deep technical skills like python or advanced SQL.
 At this stage we do more advanced validations of data quality and data availability, made possible and easy by the UI-first functionality of the tool.

 The last stop for the transformed, ready-to-consume data is the data warehouse.
 We leverage Google BigQuery’s extremely performant querying capabilities and out-of-the-box integration with Google Data Studio to run all of our department and company level reporting.

-Once the data lands in our BigQuery data warehouse, each of the individual spoke teams can use that prepared data as the basis for business-specific pipelines and analyses.
+Once the data lands in our BigQuery data warehouse, each of the individual spoke teams can use that prepared data as the basis for business-specific pipelines and analyzes.
 One of my responsibilities is leading adoption analytics for our customer success team.
 I’ll chat a little about how I drive reporting and analytics about our customer base by leveraging the platform that Cesar and his hub team have created.